shazaum/pipehub.github.io/website/versioned_docs/version-0.1.0/overview.md

 original_id: overview
 ---

-Pipe is the unit of code that enables all the extensibility of PipeHub.
+Handler is the unit of code that enables all the extensibility of PipeHub.

 ## Code
-Bellow a sample code with all the possibilities of a Pipe.
+Bellow a sample code with all the possibilities of a Handler.

 ```golang
 type Client struct{}